 Shutesbury has a few areas in town with high and moderate landslide rankings.
 These areas are shown in Figure 3-25 and are mostly located along the eastern side of the ridges along Quabbin Reservoir and West Branch of the Swift River, as well as on the west sides of Poverty Mountain and the January Hills in southwest Shutesbury.
-Steep sandy banks along dirt roads in town may also be susceptible to landslides, particularly on Montague Road, Sand Hill Road, and dirt sections of Wendell Road.
-Additionally, Town officials identified areas likely susceptible to landslides along Cooleyville Road.
+In addition, steep sandy banks along dirt roads in town may be susceptible to landslides, particularly on Montague Road, Sand Hill Road, and dirt sections of Wendell Road.